 Getting set up with imgix is easy—just tell us where your assets live, set some basic defaults, and you can start serving assets through our Rendering API in minutes.

 Getting set up with imgix is easy—just tell us where your assets live, choose an imgix subdomain, and you can start serving assets through our Rendering API in minutes.

 The quick-start instructions are below.
 For Source specific instructions, head to the Creating Sources guide.
 If you have a more complex integration, advanced details such as cache TTL, default parameters and custom domains can all be adjusted post-Source-deployment in the Advanced Source Settings.
 For recommendations about setting up your assets before integrating with imgix, see the Setting Up Asset Storage guide.

 For information about analytics and adding users or payment methods, see Account Setup & Analytics.

+In Step #3, you will be prompted to name your imgix.net subdomain (the root of the URL you'll use to serve assets).
 Note: The subdomain name you choose is unique to your Source and can't be re-used.
 If you're setting up a Source with a lot of customization (particularly a Custom Domain), choose the name you plan to use going forward.

-Try out a test image.
+Try out a test asset using the subdomain you created in Step #3.
 Just type

 - Developer Tools: Once you've figured out the parameters you want to use, you can use our client libraries to build out image helpers in most modern languages and frameworks.